LiteObject/simple-google-chrome-extension/README.md

 ### 8. Click on _Load unpacked_ and select the "HelloWorldExtension" folder.

 ### 9. The extension should now appear in the list of installed extensions.
-You can click on the extension icon to see the "Hello, World!" message and clicking on the message will display an alert saying "Hello, World!".
+You can click on the extension icon to see the greeting button, and clicking the button will display an alert with the response from the background script.

 That's it!
 You've created a basic Google Chrome extension.
 Feel free to modify the code and experiment with different functionalities.
 Remember to reload the extension on the chrome://extensions page whenever you make changes to the code.

 ---

+## Additional Notes

+### Ollama Setup (Optional)

+If you're planning to integrate with Ollama for AI functionality in the future, here are some useful environment variables:
 ### Set the following env variable to avoid CORS issue

     $env:OLLAMA_ORIGINS = "*"